opencadc/caom2tools/doc/README.md

     ````

 1. The caom2-repo client also supports username/password and X509 certificates.
 If you want to use X509
 certificates use the --cert parameter instead of the -n parameter in all the commands.
-Obtaining and using a CADC certificate is described TBD.
+The command line client `cadc-get-cert` is installed with the prerequisites for the `caom2repo` package, and `cadc-get-cert --help` from a terminal prompt will describe how to obtain a CADC certificate.

 1. Test the install.
 Commands are case-sensitive.